Your Ultimate Guide to Internal Communication

 Finally, before making a purchase, demo the product first.
 This will allow you to see, beyond a shadow of a doubt, if it's the right tool for you.
 A list of product features is great, but it won't tell you what using a piece of internal communication software is really like.

-Verified customer reviews are important, but they can't replace the experience of using the app for yourself.
+Verified customer reviews from sites like Capterra are important, but they can't replace the experience of using the app for yourself.
 Any tool worth its salt will allow you to test the product out for free before committing.

 There are many internal communication platforms on the market.
 These four steps will help you narrow down the options and choose the right one.

-Chapter 4: Internal Communication Tips for Frontline Industries
+Internal Communication Examples and Tips for Frontline Industries

 1. Invest in a Centralized Platform